 Who is eligible for SG payments?

 Most of your employees should be covered by SG legislation.
-Generally, employees who are paid $450 or more (before tax) in a calendar month and work on a full-time, part-time, or casual basis should receive super contributions.
+Generally, employees who work on a full-time, part-time, or casual basis should receive super contributions.

 You need to pay SG contributions for employees who are at work or on leave such as: